 What’s your daily sugar intake?
-How many grams of sugar per day?
-5 easy ways to yes to less sugar!
+How much sugar per day?
+5 easy ways to reduce sugar!

 It seems we’ve lost our collective heads to all things sweet.
 Which has taken us down a calorie-rich road.
 So many of our food choices have added sugar that recent government nutrition recommendations said, “Enough!”